actix/book/actix/src/sec-3-address.md

 # }
 ```

-An async actor can get its address from the `Context` object.
+An async actor can get its address from the `Context` struct.
 The context needs to
 implement the `AsyncContext` trait. `AsyncContext::address()` provides the actor's address.

 ```rust